shashankpritam/shashankpritam/README.md

 ---

 <p align="center">
-  Feel free to dive into my repositories and connect with me on GitHub!
+  Feel free to dive into my repositories and connect with me on GitHub I am always eager to collaborate on intriguing bioinformatics projects!
 </p>